-The impact analysis of determinants shown in Table D-4 below explains part of the story another way, comparing here a full-stop at ages 30 (TOP CASE, which corresponds to the bottom line of Table 2-€bis) versus 54 (BOTTOM case) as for Medium education.
-The tangency component is favorable to a career stopped in later times, given a more limited impact in terms of wage penalty (with a specific positive effect of 5%).
-On top of this, duration is higher if an elderly care: the pension credits are attributed in the present study all along the period (which is the best possible situation in such care circumstances) whereas benefits linked to motherhood are broadly limited to half of the leaving period42, which has a positive impact on the accrual rate as well (+12.1%).
-Despite other effects leading to a reduction of the concavity of earnings curve (-6.3%), the total gap, taking into account residuals, is still positive: +10.2% if a stop later in the career (last line of Table 8-A30, Medium education).
+The impact analysis of determinants shown in Table D-5 below explains part of the story, comparing a full-stop at ages 30 (TOP CASE, which corresponds to the bottom line of Table 2- \in bis) versus 54 (BOTTOM case) as for Medium education.
+The tangency component is favorable to a career stopped in later times, given a more limited impact in terms of wage penalty (with a specific positive effect of 7%).
+On top of this, duration relevant for earnings career (that are "CONTRIBUTORY PERIODS", see Sections 3.1 and 3.2) is higher if an elderly care : the pension credits are attributed in the present study all along the period (which is the best possible situation in such care circumstances) whereas benefits linked to motherhood are broadly limited to half of the leaving period, which has a positive impact on the accrual rate as well (+12.0%).
+Despite other effects leading to a reduction of the concavity of earnings curve (-6.0%), the total gap, taking into account residuals, is still positive : +12.6% if a stop later in the career (last line of Table 8-A30, Medium education).